joshkuhar/billygoat/README.md

 * `Object`

 ## Example
-#### Define your glossary
+### Define your glossary
 First define your `glossary`.

 Again, the `glossary` is a FLAT javascript object that contains key/value pairs of your data field names.
-T

 File Name `glossary.js`
 ```